 Even though this is not a movie about fashion, the costume design by Mark Bridges is worthy of note for its sheer simplistic and dramatic elegance.
 Reynolds holds a disdain for ‘chicness’ because he believes it is fleeting.
 His designs are purely based on a need to produce timeless art on a human form, but they are domineering.
 Bridges thus chose fabrics and colors that are heavier; he uses darker shades of blue, pink, red and purple among other color pallets.
 Alma, on the other hand, comes into his world with a lighter and fresher take on fashion.
 Her opinions clash with Reynolds in a way that is heard through the varying musical compositions – sometimes playful and other times haunting – and in the screenwriting.
 Their back and forth dialogue is brilliantly fashioned to demonstrate the conflict, humor, charm, chemistry, toxicity, obsession, and complicated nature of the relationship between them.

 It is a film which stands out in performances, music, costuming, direction, and story among other things which all work together to cast a spell on its audience.
 Things take a turn for the unexpected and will leave viewers questioning the nature of love, relationships, and the lengths people will reach to keep their partners bound to them.
 The line between the care shown through love and the abuse excused by it is dangerously transmutable.

-Kimberly Morles is a Junior at FIU majoring in English.
+Kimberly Morles is a Senior at FIU majoring in English.
 She is pursuing a certificate in Exile and Film Studies.